ZUKHRIDDINoff/ZUKHRIDDINoff/README.md

 ### Hi, I am Zuxriddin Baratov! 👋

-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m NodeJs developer
 - 👯 I’m looking to collaborate on Youtube
 - 💬 Ask me about anything, you interested in
 - 📫 How to reach me: [Telegram: @zrdme](https://t.me/zrdme)